gcapes/git-course/_episodes/08-rebasing.md

 ![](../fig/rebase-then-merge.svg)

+### Why would I consider rebasing?
+`Rebase` and `merge` solve the same problem: integrating commits from one branch into another.
+Which method you use is largely personal preference.

+Some reasons to consider rebasing:
+- To give a linear project history, which is easier to follow
+	- This makes using `git log`, and `git bisect` easier
+- To integrate upstream changes into your local repository, without creating any merge commits
+- To keep a feature branch up to date with master, without polluting your feature branch with extraneous merge commits
+- Makes pull requests easier to manage (because you've already resolved any merge conflicts while rebasing)
+- To tidy up a feature branch before merging into master (requires interactive rebase)

+> ## Interactive rebasing
+> `git rebase -i` will open an interactive rebasing session.
+This provides an opportunity
+> to edit, delete, combine, and reorder individual commits as they are moved onto the new
+> base commit.
+This can be useful for cleaning up history before sharing it with others.
+{: .callout}

 ### A worked example using `git rebase <base>`

 We'll create a feature branch, and rebase it onto master before merging.